 Years of development

-Through its existence, IAPS has been accumulating a number of affiliations with several international organizations.
-These include the European Physical Society (EPS), Institute of Physics (IOP), European Education Network (EUPEN), American Institute of Physics (AIP) and The International Association for the Exchange of Students for Technical Experience (IAESTE).
-IAPS is still pursuing collaborative partnership efforts with other organizations and the General Meeting welcomes all organizations that are willing to affiliate with us to have a positive impact in the global scientific community.
+Through its existence, IAPS has been accumulating a number of affiliations with several international organisations.
+These include, for example, the European Physical Society (EPS), Institute of Physics (IOP) and the International Union of Physics and Applied Physics (IUPAP).
+IAPS is still pursuing collaborative partnership efforts with other organisations and the General Meeting welcomes all organisations that are willing to affiliate with us to have a positive impact in the global scientific community.

 More information about the history of IAPS can be found in the article Made in Hungary – The Story of the International Association of Physics Students, which has been written by Jim Grozier for the 25th birthday of IAPS in 2011.